 The curriculum will be aligned with the Visual and Performing Arts Framework for California Public Schools and will include dance, drama/theater, music and visual arts.
-Arts will be integrated into the Humanities block, often as part of Social Studies content and also taught through our enrichment periods.
+Arts will be integrated into the Humanities block, often as part of Social Studies content.